adityapalnitkar/adityapalnitkar.github.io/_posts/2017-2-19-Week-Five.md

 ## What will I do next week? ##

 Next week, I will study for my tests and finish some assignments for my other classes.
 I also plan to make a note sheet for the SWE exam, since Python is a language I am not at all familiar with, so I want to get as much practice as possible.
 I'd also like to review all the code examples and class notes before the upcoming test.
-I have a group for the next project, so I am excited to see what the assignments are like.
-I expect it's going to be very interesting - I've never worked on a class project with a team as large as 6 before!

 ## What’s my experience of the class? ##